ET-Technologies/People-Counter/WRITEUP.md

 ## Explaining Custom Layers

-The Openvino Toolkit supports multiple frameworks and their nueral network model layers.
-Altough custom layers are all layers not included in the list of known layers.
+The Openvino Toolkit supports several frameworks and their neural network model layers.
+Although custom layers are all layers that are not in the list of known layers.

 Since the model optimizer